These are some of the most common questions we are asked during private consultations and over the phone:

 How are you different than other vein doctors?

 Dr. Narendra Garg is double board-certified.
 He is one of the few physicians to have earned Diplomate status from the American Board of Phlebology.
 Dr. Garg has performed thousands of endovenous laser procedures, and his expertise has been featured on television.
+We have performed over 4,000 EVLT procedures, making us one of the most experienced practices in the state of Illinois.
 We are also one of the only vein clinics in the state to have a board-certified plastic surgeon on staff, and collectively, we maintain privileges at Edwards Hospital in Naperville, Rush Copley Hospital in Aurora, and St. Alexius Hospital in Hoffman Estates.
 To accommodate our patients’ busy schedules, we offer evening, Saturday, and Sunday appointments.
+Our goal is to provide you the best results in the least amount of treatments possible.